Down-step statistics in generalized Dyck paths

 and this can be continued indefinitely.
 Throughout this section there will be several expressions which can be verified to be a solution to a given functional equation, and with similar bootstrapping the uniqueness can be shown.
 Finally, applying Lemma~\ref{lem:cauchy} for each of the terms in the generating function, we obtain

-from which the result follows. \end{proof} Note that we do not need to compute coefficients of terms $1/z(1-z)^k$ or any positive integer powers it, since these are equal to $1/x$ and powers thereof and thus do not contribute to the coefficients.
+from which the result follows.
+Note that we do not need to compute coefficients of $1/z(1-z)^k$ nor the positive integer powers of this term, since these are equal to $1/x$ and powers thereof and thus do not contribute to the coefficients. \end{proof}

 \begin{proposition} The coefficients of the second derivative of $S_t(x, u)$ with respect to $u$ at $u = 1$ are given by